rangsimanketkaew/topology_violation/README.md

 # Usage
 ### tv_counting
-I strongly suggest you to use tv_count.py source code instead of running tv_count.exe becuase sometimes it has a problem with map function.
-By the way, before using my code, you are encouraged to know about the concept of topology violation first which will help you to quickly understand tv_counting clearly. </br>
+I strongly prefer to use tv_count.py source code instead of running tv_count.exe (executable file) becuase sometimes it has a problem with map function in python.
+You are encouraged to know the concept of topology violation, which will help you to quickly understand tv_counting clearly. </br>
 * **/src/tv_count.py**

 Serial run